Fem-Fem/my_anime_list/README.md

 # my-anime-list-cli-app
-CLI app to obtain MyAnimeList information
+CLI app to obtain MyAnimeList information!
+Use this to get information on the most popular anime on https://myanimelist.net/

 ## Installation